See Empowered Voices in Action

 Members/Students are immersed in a peer-based support system and find connection with youth from diverse communities around the country.

+Students are equipped with frameworks through which to look at themselves and the world around them through lenses of Anti-racism, Intersectionality, Belonging, Healing, Self-Care, and Sustainability.
 They develop resiliency and a better understanding of mental health.
 They deepen their knowledge in these areas by using their creativity, collaboration, communication, and critical thinking skills to create solutions for individual or community challenges.

 Strengthening Our Community